dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 When `lazy` is used with `auto ref` in a function template, `ref`-ness of the delegate type is inferred from the argument.

-When binding an l-value expression, `delegate ref() => expression` is tried first.
+When binding an [L-value](https://dlang.org/spec/expression.html) expression, `delegate ref() => expression` is tried first.
 If that does not succeed, `delegate() => expression` is used.
-That way, l-value expressions bind to a delegate returning `ref` when possible.
+That way, L-value expressions bind to a delegate returning `ref` when possible.

-On a `lazy` parameter, the [trait `isRef`](https://dlang.org/spec/traits.html#isRef) returns the `ref`-ness of the delegate return value.
+On a `lazy` parameter, the [trait `isRef`](https://dlang.org/spec/traits.html#isRef) should return the `ref`-ness of the delegate return value.
-One can test for the `lazy` storage class using `__traits(isLazy, parameter)` specifically.
+The [trait `isLazy`](https://dlang.org/spec/traits.html#isLazy) already tests for that storage class specifically.

-A preview switch `-preview=lazy` will be added to the compiler for the transition.
+A preview switch `-preview=lazy` might be added to the compiler for the transition.
-It implies `-preview=in`.
+It would imply `-preview=in`.

 ### Default Attributes

+As pointed out further above,
-As pointed out, changes akin to the ones proposed here are necessary for making a warrant attribute the default.
+changes akin to the ones proposed here are necessary for making a warrant attribute the default.

-## Limitations

-The proposal tries to be very universal.
-It not only deals with FP/D type parameters alone, but also types built on top of them (eFP/D types).
-One might wish to be even more universal:
-As an example, aggregate types that have fields with eFP/D type could become part of this DIP, too.
-Unfortunately, while accessing the fields directly can be controlled by the context, indirect access through functions (necessary for encapsulation) cannot be controlled by the context.
-Even a member function as simple as the getter of an FP/D type field can have its implementation hidden, and even if that getter of an FP/D type field is `pure` and `@nogc`, it can still access `immutable` global FP/D data to get its result from.

-Properly extending the approach of this DIP to accommodate aggregate types like [Phobos' Array](https://dlang.org/phobos/std_container_array.html) is not feasible without considerable further effort.

 ## Breaking Changes and Deprecations